ucs-compute-solutions/HyperFlex-ACI-Projects/HX-Edge-ACI-RemoteLeaf/README.md

    - Deploys Application Tenant and EPGs for App.
 VMs  using ACI VMM integration to dynamically provision the virtual networking for use by App.
 VMs

 Note:
-- Items [3] - [7] are optional
+- TF Plans [1] and [2] must be complete before Cisco Intersight begins the installation of the HX Edge cluster
-- Items [1] and [2] should be used to provision the fabric before Cisco Intersight can install and bring up the HX Edge cluster
+- TF Plans [3] through [7] are optional

 ## Terraform Version